Man shot in Bellevue park

 Officers responded to Crossroads Park, located at 16140 Northeast Eighth Street, around 2:30 p.m., the Bellevue Police Department tweeted.

 According to police, witnesses told them two groups of people were arguing when the altercation turned physical.
-Shortly after, witnesses heard gunshots, police said.
+Shortly after, witnesses heard gunshots and saw the groups scatter, said Bellevue police spokesperson Meeghan Black.

 The 20-year-old had two gunshot wounds and was taken to a hospital in “very serious condition,” police said.

 The park is now closed to the public while officials investigate.
+No arrests have been made.

 No further information about the victim was immediately available.